tdwg/bdq/tg2/_review/docs/tutorial/index.md

 These summaries help distinguish “many unique problems” from “one recurring problem”, and they help avoid spending time reviewing records one-by-one when the underlying cause is systematic.

-In addition to dataset-level summaries, some `Single Record` `Measures` (e.g., `MEASURE_AMENDMENTS_PROPOSED`) can be useful for triage by identifying individual records that have many proposed changes and therefore may benefit from focused review.
+In addition to dataset-level summaries, some `SingleRecord` `Measures` (e.g., `MEASURE_AMENDMENTS_PROPOSED`) can be useful for triage by identifying individual records that have many proposed changes and therefore may benefit from focused review.

 #### 8.2.2 Look for Point Causes and Systemic Errors